7 Steps to a Comprehensive Backlink Audit

 2. Check if all the links are still in place.
 It's not always possible for link indexes to keep up with all the changes on the Web, and some backlinks that no longer exist in reality may still be kept in SEO PowerSuite Link Explorer, Google Analytics, or Google Search Console.
 Thus, when you analyze your site's backlinks, you may have some non-existent backlinks messing up your stats.

 That's where SEO SpyGlass' real-time link checks come in handy.
-To check your backlinks in real time, go to Backlink Profile -> Backlinks, select the backlinks in your workspace, and hit .
-Deselect all factors to be updated and only keep Page factors under Internal factors selected.
-Hang on a little while your links are being checked.
-When the check is complete, examine the Links Back column: it will show whether each link is indeed found on the page (Yes), is found on the page but has a nofollow attribute (Yes (Nofollow tag)), or if it has been removed from the page (No (Link Missing)).
+To check your backlinks in real time, go to Backlink Profile > Backlinks, select the backlinks in your workspace, and hit to update backlink page data.
+Check only the Backlink Page Info box and hang on a little while your link data is being refreshed.
+When the backlink audit is complete, examine the Links Back column: it will show whether each link is indeed found on the page with either dofollow tag or nofollow tag attribute.
+If the link or the linking page has been removed, you will see the link missing or page not found value.

 Step 2: Assess your backlink profile as a whole